ezzedineozone/WindowsFoldersSync/README.md

 can manage them, they are represented by buttons, each button containing the number of the order the slots were added in.
 -Clicking on a slot will replace the textboxes's contents with their corresponding data from the slot itself.
 -To modify a save slot, simply click on it from the scrollviewer, and change the source/destination.
 -To delete a slot, simply choose the slot you want to delete, and clear out both the Source and the Detination text boxes using the "X" buttons.
+# Notes:
+- Please do not exit the application while the sync progress is running, it is indicated by the text right below the destination folder box.

+# Preview:

 ![image](https://user-images.githubusercontent.com/29092330/163240720-75f67c63-08b5-4dc9-8e5c-69f706cd3bd2.png)